An astronomy workshop for Hawaiʻi STEM Teachers

-We also provide attendees with funding for participation, dependent care, and curriculum development.
+We provide attendees with funding for participation, dependent care, and curriculum development.

 TeachAstro is supported by the Heising-Simons Foundation.

-The Institute for Astronomy (IfA) at the University of Hawai`i announces a new one-week summer program for Hawai`i teachers and educators of science, technology, engineering and math (STEM).
-This in-person workshop will be held at the IfA’s main facility in the Manoa neighborhood of Honolulu, Oahu.
+The Institute for Astronomy (IfA) at the University of Hawaiʻi organizes a one-week summer program for Hawaiʻi teachers and educators of science, technology, engineering, and math (STEM).
+This in-person workshop will be held at the IfA’s facility in Hilo for Summer 2026 and will return to Honolulu in Summer 2027.

-TeachAstro 2025 will provide a cohort of 20 educators with the opportunity to explore modern astronomical research and projects.
+TeachAstro will provide a cohort of educators the opportunity to explore modern astronomical research and projects.
 This immersive week-long experience has 3 main components:

 • The core of the TeachAstro week centers on guided research activities using cutting-edge datasets and tools, as taught by world-renowned IfA astronomers.

-• In addition, participants will learn about modern astronomy, through lessons in core concepts, talks about the state-of-the-art research in Hawai`i, interactions with UH astronomy faculty and students, and participation in nighttime observing.
+• In addition, participants will learn about modern astronomy, through lessons in core concepts, talks about the state-of-the-art research in Hawaiʻi, interactions with professional astronomy researchers, and participation in nighttime observing.

-• Finally, participants will have time to develop their own curricula using the knowledge gained from these experiences to create classroom lessons tailored to their own students, as well as to current education standards and pedagogy.
+• Finally, participants will have time to develop their own curricula using the knowledge and tools gained from these experiences to create classroom lessons tailored to their own students.

 We recognize that summertime is valuable for educators.
 Thanks to the Heising-Simons Foundation, we are pleased to provide financial support for teachers to attend this program: